tsumarios/Splunk-Defensive-Analysis/README.md

 # Splunk-Defensive-Analysis
-Scientific report about data management by [Splunk software] which, with three related CVE vulnerabilities analysis, is aimed to highlight Splunk reliability.
+Scientific paper about data management by [Splunk software] which, with three related CVE vulnerabilities analysis, is aimed to highlight Splunk reliability.
 This project was made as an internet security relation at Univesity of Catania, Italy.

 ### Please read documentation (italian) at [docs]